neurodsp-tools/neurodsp/doc/api.rst

 Spectral Analyses
 -----------------

-Functions and utilities in the :mod:`spectral` module, for spectral analyses.
+Functions and utilities in the ``spectral`` module, for spectral analyses.

 Spectral Power Measures
 ~~~~~~~~~~~~~~~~~~~~~~~